 - 1. Either owned or under written Agreement, sufficient facilities to execute the business plan presented in Operator's Application.
+Business activities will not be conducted in the public areas of the Airport terminal building, FBO, or leased spaces of other tenants without written approval of the Commission.
 Said facilities shall include: - a.
 Area capable of holding the passenger load for type Aircraft used and meeting applicable fire code re: occupancy load. - b.
 Adequate facilities for baggage and check-in. - c.
 Access to restroom facilities. - d.
-Adequate vehicle parking spaces for passengers and employees available in close proximity to the passenger waiting area.
+Adequate vehicle parking spaces for passengers and employees available in close proximity to the passenger waiting area. - 2.
+Minimum of one Aircraft, either owned or under written agreement, the type, class, size intended to be used by the Operator and which meet the requirements to execute the Aircraft charter operation presented in the Operator's Application.